Vanille-N/chandeliers/chandeliers-lus/README.md

 ### Notable limitations and differences with standard Lustre

-For various reasons -- including limited control over Rust syntax, and parser efficiency -- some Lustre programs may not be supported directly.
+For various reasons -- including limited control over Rust syntax, and parser efficiency -- some Lustre programs may not be supported directly and require minor syntax adjustments.
 Here are some that you may run into if you try to copy-paste Lustre code too eagerly:
 - `node` definitions are required to end with a trailing `;`,
 - tuple unpacking `(x, y, z) = foo()` requires the surrounding `(...)`,
 - a few Rust reserved keywords (`self`, `super`, `move`, ...) cannot be used as identifiers,
 - only Rust-style comments are available, i.e. `//` for line comments and `/* ... */` for block
-  comments.
+  comments,
+- the `if` construct requires and `end` so that parsing is not ambiguous.